 With Google and other search engines moving towards improved user experience and customized search results, especially as it relates to localized search, local SEO in 2019 and beyond is an absolute must.

 With over 80% of all buying decisions (both online and off) starting with a search engine query, you simply can’t afford to neglect this critical marketing channel.

 And if you’re on the search for an SEO agency in London, consider reaching out to our team for a discovery call to learn more about how we can help.
-Our award-winning team has a track record of helping London and other UK based businesses just like yours dominate local search and earn more business organically.
+Our award-winning team has a track record of helping London, and other UK-based businesses like yours dominate local search and earn more business organically.